 Checklist – How to arrange your health care in Estonia

 - Update your health insurance.
 Prior to coming to Estonia make sure you are familiar with your new health insurance situation.
-For more information go to Health & Social Security - Health insurance tab
+For more information see Health & Social Security - Health insurance tab below.

 - Know emergency procedures (112).
 Familiarize yourself with the emergency procedures of Estonia.

 - Register for a family physician.
 Upon arrival you are encouraged to register at a family physician.
 You can register at a family physician either before or at your first consultation.
 You can find a list of family physicians Medical care & Emergency page or contact your nearest EURAXESS Service Centre for assistance